jingbin-li/hotel_reservation/README.md

   5. Restaurant employees should able to mark a reservation as completed or canceled.❌
   6. Restaurant employees should able to browse all the reservations by date and status.❌
   7. Restaurant employees should able to check reservation detail.✅

+Due to time constraints, the project still has several shortcomings.
+On the employee side, only the UI and GET API calls have been completed.

 ## Some thoughts (I wanted to implement but haven’t had the time to yet)